oroinc/documentation/backend/entities-data-management/search/fuzzy-search.rst

 There are four configuration options that can be set there.

 **Enable Fuzzy Search** enables fuzzy search in the appropriate area.
-This options has to be checked to display the following options.
+This option has to be checked to display the following options.

 **Error Tolerance** sets how many errors in each word application may ignore.
 The default value is *One*,